getAlby/lndhub.go/blog.md

 * Extensibility to add more features or plugins later on.
 Why not let the user have fiat-denominated accounts?
 * The Bluewallet team has currenlty shifted it's attention more towards a non-custodial mobile wallet using [LDK](https://lightningdevkit.org/).

-We have released version 0.1.1 - the [Bedford FC](https://www.realbedford.com/) fan edition on GitHub where you can also [follow the development](https://github.com/getAlby/lndhub.go).
+We have released version 0.1.1 - the "[Bedford FC](https://www.realbedford.com/) fan edition" on GitHub where you can also [follow the development](https://github.com/getAlby/lndhub.go).

 If you have feedback how a simple accounting system can be helpful for you or if you have feature ideas, then please [let us know](https://github.com/getAlby/lndhub.go/issues).